 In July 2020, John still wasn’t feeling well.
 His employer contacted our Early Intervention team for support.
 To get a better understanding of his condition, our team suggested that John contacts Best Doctors for a Second Medical Opinion – both services are part of the Support Service package that comes with our Group Income Protection policies.
 As part of the process, a Canada Life rehabilitation consultant was appointed to overview and help John with his recovery.

 In September 2020, the nurse contacted John again to check in on his recovery and assess potential for a return to work.
 The nurse worked with John and his employer to develop a phased return to work plan.
 Shortly after, John received his second medical opinion report and a possible diagnosis of Long Covid, which included recommendations and actions to take.
 Having the support of the rehabilitation consultant in place and following the recommendations from Best Doctors, John’s return to work plan was started.
 John’s progress has been very good and thankfully he is working towards a full-time return to work.

-During 2020, we received over 700 referrals to our Early Intervention Service.
+During 2020, we received 937 referrals to our Early Intervention Service.
 Our team speak to the employee, prepare a report and provide signposting and guidance to assist both the individual and employer.
-Out of these referrals, 77% of employees managed to return to work with the support of the team.
-We were also able to talk to over 250 employers to provide them with general guidance.
+Out of the referrals that required rehabilitation support, almost 90% of employees managed to return to work with the support of the team.

 The majority of absences during 2020 were related to mental health including those impacted by Covid-19 and the lockdown situation.
 We’re proud to have helped so many employees get back to work in a time of such uncertainty and pressure.